fermyon/developer/content/wasm-languages/zig.md

 ### Using Spin

-We need to perform a couple of steps to make this Zig application run inside the Spin framework.
-Firstly, we create a new `spin.toml` file and edit it as follows:
+Create a new `spin.toml` file and edit it as follows:

 ```toml
 spin_manifest_version = 2